collective-soundworks/soundworks/README.md

   - `viewColor`
     The `viewColor` argument should be a class name as defined in the library's `sass/_03-colors.scss` file, and changes the background color of the view to that color.
 - `start()`
-  The `.start()` method is automatically called to start the module, and should handle the logic of the module on the client side.
+  The `start` method is automatically called to start the module, and should handle the logic of the module on the client side.
 For instance, it takes care of the communication with the module on the server side by sending WebSocket messages and setting up WebSocket message listeners.
 If the module has a `view`, the `.start()` method creates the corresponding HTML element and appends it to the DOM's main container.
 - `done()`
-  The `.done()` method should be called when the module has done its duty (for instance at the end of the `.start()` method you write).
+  The `done` method should be called when the module has done its duty (for instance at the end of the `.start()` method you write).
 You should not have to modify this method, but if you do, don't forget to include `super.done()` at the end.
 If the module has a `view`, the `.done()` method removes it from the DOM.
 - `setViewText(text:String, ...cssClasses:String):Element`
   When `this.view` exists, the `.setViewText` method creates a `<div class='centered-text'></div>` and appends it to `this.view`.
 If `text` is specified, the method adds a paragraph element `<p>` to the `div`, with the `text` inside.
 Finally, any `cssClasses` you would specify would be added to that paragraph element.
 The method returns the `div` with the `centered-text` class.